hoarder-app/hoarder/README.md

 - `packages/shared`: Shared utilities and code between the workers and the web app.
 - `packages/web`: Where the nextjs based web app lives.
 - `packages/workers`: Where the background job workers (crawler and openai as of now) run.

+### Submitting PRs

+- Before submitting PRs, you'll want to run `yarn format` and include its changes in the commit.
+Also make sure `yarn lint` is successful.